hapax/hapax.github.io/assets/form.md

 and a duck or a cloud or an planetesimal instead of a shoe.
 Arrangement is important.
-It is patently absurd to try and explain the bulk properties of the shoe---the fact that is fits around a human foot, for instance---without appeal to arrangement, since a different order yields objects which do not fit around a foot.
+It is patently absurd to try and explain the bulk properties of the shoe---the fact that it fits around a human foot, for instance---without appeal to arrangement, since a different order yields objects which do not fit around a foot.
 <!-- If one objects that "fitting around a foot" is some sort of